datajoint/element-array-ephys/docs/src/tutorials.md

 ### Neurodata Without Borders (NWB) Data Standard

-An nwb file is a highly-specified version of an H5DF file.
+NWB is a hierarchical data format with standard schemas for neurophysiology data implemented on top of the HDF5 format.
 [Schema docs](https://nwb-schema.readthedocs.io/) provide the relevant details for packaging neurobiology data into this format in both raw and processed forms.
 Generally, one nwb equates to one experimental session.

 While [H5DF has drawbacks](https://cyrille.rossant.net/moving-away-hdf5/), it is standardized across software/modalities.
 An nwb file can include raw and/or processed data from one experimental session.